-Pick up a self-guided walking brochure, which is available in the green box outside the Sallie Ellis Davis House or from the Visitor Information Center, to learn more about the churches, historic sites and individual histories that have shaped the landscape of both historic and modern Milledgeville.
+Pick up a self-guided walking tour brochure, available in the green box outside the Sallie Ellis Davis House or at the Milledgeville Visitor Information Center, to learn more about the churches, historic sites, and individual stories that have shaped both historic and modern Milledgeville.

 Sallie Ellis Davis House